austnbell/InstaCart-Predictions/README.md

 # InstaCart-Predictions

-For my first large scale machine learning projects, I chose to do an old Kaggle competition.
+For my first machine learning project, I chose to do an old Kaggle competition.
 The goal of the competition hosted by InstaCart was to utilize a portion of de-identified data to predict a user's next order.
 The competition required a submission of 75,000 users tand their predicted next orders.
 The submission was ranked via the highest F1 score.

 In this project, I conduct three groups of analyses: an exploratory data analysis, a customer segmentation analysis, and, finally, developed a model predicting each users' orders.